jeorgy/laravel-postgis/README.md

 # Laravel PostGIS
-This package implemented for calculate or check the distance between point and other database points, and this is a fork of [DigitalCloud Laravel-Posgis](https://github.com/DigitalCloud/laravel-postgis/blob/master/src/Postgis.php).
+This package implemented to calculate or check the distance between the point and other points from the database and also retrieve points in an area, be it an arbitrary polygon or a circle, and this is a fork of [DigitalCloud Laravel-Posgis](https://github.com/DigitalCloud/laravel-postgis/blob/master/src/Postgis.php).

 Implemented function to search for points in a geoJSON polygon: whereCovers